 Recent changes have been made to our investor visa policies to further recognise and reward higher levels of business experience, English language skills ad growth oriented investments.

 Invested for 4 years

-146 days in NZ in each of the last 3 years of a 4 year investment period or 438 days in NZ over the four year investment period*.
+146 days in NZ in each of the last three years of a four year investment period or 438 days in NZ over the four year investment period*.